top of page

 THE AUDITION PROCESS

-The audition process looks a little bit different for each show, and you want to make sure you understand how exactly to audition.
+The audition process looks a little bit different for each show, and we want you to make sure you understand how exactly to audition.
 All auditions happen after school.

-For the musical, you need around a 16 bar cut (approximately a minute and a half of singing, but it can be more or less) of any song that you will sing!
+For the musical, you will need around a 16 bar cut (approximately a minute of song, but it can be more or less) of any song that you will sing!
+It can be from the show or not!
 You can sing it with or without a background track.
 Then there is a dance portion and an acting portion.
 The dance portion you learn and perform at the audition, and the acting portion you are given sides (a side is like a short script you perform for an audition) depending on which character you are auditioning for.
 The sides you can read over and practice with before the audition, but memorization is not necessary.
 Callbacks (callbacks are similar to an audition, but not everyone is invited to callbacks, only those who the director feels they need more time with before making their decision on who should get the role) are usually held the next day.

 For the play/ELPer play/One-act competition, you do not do a dance or singing audition, usually just the acting work with sides.
-Sometimes with these shows, Mrs. Stacey wants to see more than just acting, like a movement portion, or something like that.
+Sometimes with these shows, we will want to see more than just acting, like a movement portion, or for character relationship.
 Callbacks are also usually the day after, except for ELPer play callbacks, which usually happen the same day.
 For any additional information, please contact us.

 What's it like in a show?